A new battery technology called Lithium Iron Phosphate has begun to find its way into UPS systems.

 First a quick explanation: lithium iron phosphate (also known as LiFePO4, LiFePhos, or LFP), is a member of the lithium-ion battery family and shares many of its performance perks.
 What really sets LiFePO4 batteries apart from other lithium-ion battery types is its chemical stability that vastly improves battery safety.

-With that in mind, let’s examine how lithium iron phosphate batteries compare to traditional lead-acid batteries.
+With that in mind, let’s examine how lithium iron phosphate batteries compare to traditional Sealed Lead Acid (SLA) batteries.

 - Have more than double the service life of an equivalent lead acid battery